peteroupc/html3dutil/doc/H3DU.MatrixStack.md

 Modifies the matrix at the top of this stack by multiplying it by a frustum matrix.
-This method assumes a right-handed coordinate system, such as OpenGL's.
+This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.

 #### Parameters